-Among the fans providing images are Sandra – a true WBA super fan and proud ally of the LGBT+ community.
+Among the fans providing images are Sandra – a true WBA super fan and proud ally of the LGBTQ+ community.
 Sandra has been a key Proud Baggies member from day one and is an active and vocal supporter.
-She typifies the selflessness of LGBT+ allies who offer their support to the community all year round.
+She typifies the selflessness of LGBTQ+ allies who offer their support to the community all year round.

-Sandra – a true WBA super fan and proud ally of the LGBT+ community
+Sandra – a true WBA super fan and proud ally of the LGBTQ+ community

 The mosaic also includes Eve, a trans woman and lifelong fan who was encouraged to attend games for the first time in many years after joining Proud Baggies, having confidence knowing that not only did she have our support but also that she could see the very visible support from the club.
 Her story is representative of many of our members who have come back to The Hawthorns in the last two years since Proud Baggies inception.